This section describes how to get data into Vision 42. Under the input tab you can do this manually:

 https://opendata.meteo.be/service/ows?typenames=synop:synop_data&service=WFS&request=GetFeature&outputformat=json

-Private static APIs are also supported.
+Private static APIs are also supported, on behalf of paying KMI customers.

 This URL will fetch data of all points in the given project.
 The typesIds parameter is optional; 0 for measurements and 100 for adjustments.